jdrouet/jdrouet.github.io/content/posts/202503161800-search-engine-intro.md

 +++
-title = "Building a search engine from scratch, in Rust" description = "Or how to build a secure, blazingly fast search engine that works everywhere, from your browser to your phone, without compromising on features or performance." date = 2025-03-16
+title = "Building a search engine from scratch, in Rust: introduction" description = "Or how to build a secure, blazingly fast search engine that works everywhere, from your browser to your phone, without compromising on features or performance." date = 2025-03-16